-U.S. agricultural and related product exports were valued at \$540 million in 2020.
-Panama is the 25th largest market for U.S. consumer-oriented product exports.
-From January to October 2020, these exports totaled \$309.5 million.
-The United States has the largest market share followed by Brazil and Argentina.
-U.S. products are considered high quality and are well-accepted overall.
+From January to October 2021, U.S. agricultural and related product total exports were valued at \$764.7 million; of those U.S. consumer-oriented product exports totaled \$525.5 million, making Panama the 24th largest market for these U.S. products.
+Food and agricultural products from the United States are considered high quality and are well-accepted overall.
 Major U.S. food exports to Panama are: Prepared Food; Dairy Products; Pork and Pork Products; Poultry Meat; Snack Foods; Processed Food; Wine and Beer; Dog and Cat Food; Chocolates.

-Exporting meat and poultry to Panama has become more complicated over the last year due to the following regulations established by the Panamanian government:
+Exporting meat and poultry to Panama has become more complicated over the last two years due to the following regulations established by the Panamanian government:

-Executive Decree No. 255 of June 27, 2019 of the Ministry of Health (MINSA), which modifies the sanitary procedures to commercialize meat and poultry
+Executive Decree No. 255 of June 27, 2019, of the Ministry of Health (MINSA), which modifies the sanitary regulations for the processing, storage, distribution, sale and transportation of meat and meat products and poultry.

-Ministry of Agricultural Development (MIDA) Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meats and poultry
+Ministry of Agricultural Development (MIDA) Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meats and poultry.

-MIDA's Resolution No. OAL-121-2019 of October 17, 2019 which establishes the National Traceability Program, requiring that all imported meats and poultry must have labeled the country of origin, and to verify the compliance of the prohibition of commercialization of frozen meats and poultry

-MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef
+MIDA's Resolution No. OAL-121-2019 of October 17, 2019, which establishes the National Traceability Program, requiring that all imported meats and poultry must have labeled the country of origin, and to verify the compliance of the prohibition of commercialization of frozen meats and poultry MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef.